New Jersey

 C. Diversion and deferred adjudication programs

-Pretrial intervention: is authorized under § 2C:43-12 et seq. to “provide an alternative to prosecution for applicants who might be harmed by the imposition of criminal sanctions as presently administered, when such an alternative can be expected to serve as sufficient sanction to deter criminal conduct.” § 2C:43-12(a)(2).
+Pretrial intervention: is authorized under N.J.
+Stat. § 2C:43-12 et seq. to “provide an alternative to prosecution for applicants who might be harmed by the imposition of criminal sanctions as presently administered, when such an alternative can be expected to serve as sufficient sanction to deter criminal conduct.” § 2C:43-12(a)(2).
 After the filing of a criminal complaint, with the consent of the prosecutor, the judge may postpone all further proceedings and refer applicant to a program of supervisory treatment approved by the Supreme Court.
 Individuals are ineligible if they previously participated in specified statutory diversion programs.
 Presumption of exclusion for a defendant who was a public officer or employee charged with an offense related to their position, an offense involving violence, or a defendant charged with domestic violence and the offense was committed while in violation of a restraining order or involved violence or threat of violence.

-Drug court special probation: As of April 2016, a Superior Court may order expungement of “of all records and information relating to all prior arrests, detentions, convictions, and proceedings for any offense enumerated in Title 2C of the New Jersey Statutes [Code of Criminal Justice]” upon successful discharge from a term of special probation under §§ 2C:35-14 if the person completes a substance abuse treatment program and is not convicted of an offense during the term of special probation.
+Drug court special probation: As of April 2016, a Superior Court may order expungement of “of all records and information relating to all prior arrests, detentions, convictions, and proceedings for any offense enumerated in Title 2C of the New Jersey Statutes [Code of Criminal Justice]” upon successful discharge from a term of special probation under § 2C:35-14 if the person completes a substance abuse treatment program and is not convicted of an offense during the term of special probation.
 N.J.
 Stat.
 Ann. § 2C:35-14(m)(1) (added by P.L.
 2015, c.
-261).11 This expungement authority is distinct from the authority for general conviction records described above, and different procedures and criteria apply; however, the effect of expungement is the same.
+261).10 This expungement authority is distinct from the authority for general conviction records described above, and different procedures and criteria apply; however, the effect of expungement is the same.
 The court must order expungement “unless it finds that the need for the availability of the record outweighs the desirability of having the person freed from any disabilities associated with their availability.” § 2C:35-14(m)(1).
 Offenses that are ineligible for expungement under § 2C:52-2 (expungement authority for indictable offenses, see above) may not be expunged. § 2C:35-14(m)(2).
 If a person who receives an expungement under this authority is subsequently convicted of a crime, then “the full record of arrests and convictions may be restored to public access and no future expungements shall be granted….” § 2C:35-14(m)(4).
 Persons convicted before this authority was enacted in April 2016 may petition for expungement if they meet similar eligibility requirements.
 See § 2C:35-14(m)(5).

 In 2022, the range of offenses eligible for expungement upon successful discharge from drug court was expanded by A4771.

-D. Victims of human trafficking
+D. Expungement for victims of human trafficking

 In 2013, New Jersey enacted the Human Trafficking Prevention, Protection, and Treatment Act, which provided that a victim of human trafficking convicted of prostitution or a related offense could file a petition for vacatur at any time after conviction, and seek expungement of the record at the same time.
 N.J.
-Stat.
-Ann. § 2C:44-1.1(a).
+Stat. § 2C:44-1.1.

 In 2022, the state expanded the 2013 law to extend expungement to convictions of all but serious violent offenses if the “offense was committed as a result of the trafficking scheme or other course of conduct … that resulted in the person’s victimization, or committed at the direction” of someone engaged in human trafficking.
 A. 5322 (2022), amending § 2C:44-1.1(a).
 (As originally enacted, the law applied to persons whose “participation in the offense was a result of having been a victim of human trafficking.”)